Vodafone launches 4G in Welly; HD video controversy lingers

 Vodafone says it's now offering 12 4G-capable phones, but still can't say when it will start selling a 4G data stick.

-Vodafone launches 4G service - but doesn't recommend it for big data
+Vodafone launches 4G service - but doesn't recommend it for big downloads

 Feb 28: Vodafone's superfast 4G/LTE broadband service, now live in Auckland, will allow for download speeds ten times faster than current networks, the company says.